SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

           AND Freedom < (SELECT avg(Freedom) FROM `World Happiness`.`wh_sql`)
           AND cc.YearCount = 5;

-**Share:**
+## SHARE:

 1. Were you able to answer the business question?

-   Yes!
-Through the insightful analysis of data, coupled with the powerful capabilities of programs like Excel and SQL, I not only approached but also came significantly closer to unraveling the intricacies of the business question!
+I successfully addressed a substantial portion of my inquiry.
+By conducting insightful data analysis and harnessing the robust capabilities of tools such as Excel and SQL, I not only approached the complexities of the business question but also made considerable strides in unraveling its intricacies.
+This strategic application of analytical methods not only deepened my understanding but also brought me significantly closer to a comprehensive solution.

 2. Here is what I found out through the query table that was created;